 The draft legal text for DCP 206 has been reviewed by the DCUSA legal advisors and is provided as Attachment 2.

-The legal drafting will amend clauses within DCUSA Schedules 17 and 18 in order to remove Charge 1 from the EDCM Methodology.
+The legal drafting will amend clauses within DCUSA Schedules 17 and 18 in order to remove Charge 1 from the EDCM.

 Working Group Assessment of DCP 206

 The DCP 206 Working Group met on 7 occasions.
-The Working Group was comprised of DNO, Supplier, other interested Parties, as well as Ofgem representation.
+The Working Group was comprised of DNOs, Suppliers, and another interested Party, as well as Ofgem representation.
 It is noted that all DCUSA Parties were invited to attend the Working Group.
 Meetings are held in open session and the documents of each meeting are available on the DCUSA website – www.dcusa.co.uk.

 The Working Group issued one Request for Information (RFI) and one consultation.
 These documents are included as Attachments 3 and 4 respectively.